-Shopify Review 2022: How Good Is The Ecommerce Software?
+Shopify Review 2023: How Good Is the Ecommerce Software?

-Shopify is an all-inclusive ecommerce platform from Canada which caters to both small and large businesses seeking to sell online.
-From its humble beginnings as a sales platform for snowboards, over the recent past, it has grown into one of the world's leading ecommerce solutions, servicing more than 1 million businesses.
+Shopify is an all-inclusive ecommerce platform from Canada that caters to both small and large businesses looking to do business online.
+From its humble beginnings as a sales platform for snowboards, it has grown into one of the world's leading ecommerce solutions, servicing more than 1 million businesses.

-There's no mincing of words here: Shopify is the veritable giant in our evaluation series, however, in this review, we're going to take a look at whether its place of primacy is deserved, or open to challengers.
+There's no mincing of words here: Shopify is our sample's giant.
+All the same, in this review, we're going to take a look at whether its dominance is deserved, or if it's vulnerable to challengers.